Bandon Chamber Committees and Groups

 You’re invited to share your knowledge and expertise through hands-on participation in chamber committees and groups.

 Bandon Chamber committee members and board directors provide direction for marketing, membership recruitment, visitor information and event planning.
 They also communicate directly with city and state officials to promote business-friendly policy and development.

-To volunteer, please contact Julie Miller.
+To volunteer, please contact the Executive Director.

 Sign up for Bandon Chamber e-news for up to date information about committee and group projects.